Science Says: Amount of straws, plastic pollution is huge

 WASHINGTON (AP) — Cities and nations are looking at banning plastic straws and stirrers in hopes of addressing the world’s plastic pollution problem.
 The problem is so large, though, that scientists say that’s not nearly enough.

-Australian scientists Denise Hardesty and Chris Wilcox estimate, using trash collected on U.S. coastlines during clean ups over five years, that there are nearly 7.5 million plastic straws lying around America’s shorelines.
+Australian scientists Denise Hardesty and Chris Wilcox estimate, using trash collected on U.S. coastlines during cleanups over five years, that there are nearly 7.5 million plastic straws lying around America’s shorelines.
 They figure that means 437 million to 8.3 billion plastic straws are on the entire world’s coastlines.

 But that huge number suddenly seems small when you look at all the plastic trash bobbing around oceans.
 University of Georgia environmental engineering professor Jenna Jambeck calculates that nearly 9 million tons (8 million metric tons) end up in the world’s oceans and coastlines each year, as of 2010, according to her 2015 study in the journal Science .